-MISSION: The O. Cope Budge Library acquires, manages, and promotes the use of information resources in a user-centered environment.
+The O. Cope Budge Library acquires, manages, and promotes the use of information resources in a user-centered environment.
 The library links students, faculty, and staff to an increasingly global body of knowledge.
-The Library Faculty promote personal enrichment, foster multicultural appreciation, stimulate critical thinking, and encourage lifelong learning.
-Through its personnel, resources, and services, the library supports the educational targets, goals, and curriculum of Vanguard University.
+The library faculty teach critical thinking skills in the research process, and promote the ethical use and evaluation of information resources.
+The library faculty and staff promote personal enrichment, foster multicultural appreciation, and encourage lifelong learning.
+Through its personnel, resources, and services, the library supports the student learning outcomes, goals, and curriculum of Vanguard University.

-Faculty Librarians teach approximately 90 instruction classes annually.
-They not only explain how to use the online and hardcopy resources in Vanguard's library, but also teach students how to create effective search strategies and to evaluate the online information that the searches produce.
+Faculty Librarians teach more than 80 instruction classes annually.
+They not only explain how to use the electronic and print resources in Vanguard's library, but also teach students how to create effective search strategies and to evaluate the online information that the searches produce.
 They specifically target each professor's course requirements and design class procedures so that they undergird the focus of each course.
 Many of the instruction classes are integrated into the Core Curriculum, beginning with the Cornerstone course and ending with different academic Capstone courses.
-The library subscribes to approximately 116 databases, which provide full-text access to 30,824 online journals, as well as numerous monographic resources.
-The Library Web Page, developed by Associate Professor/Librarian Mary Wilson and renovated by Assistant Professor/Digital Initiatives Librarian Sonya True, is the syllabus.
+The library subscribes to more than 100 databases, which provide full-text access to peer reviewed and scholarly journals, electronic books, newspapers, dissertations, other periodical resources, as well as audio and video content.
+The library web page serves as the portal for these resources, which are accessible to all students, faculty and staff from on and off campus.

 The library was constructed in 1963 to house a growing collection of education resource literature.
-The collection presently consists of more than 200,000 volumes and includes some 175 print periodical titles and approximately 90,000 electronic books attached to VANCAT, the library's book catalog.
-The library houses a specialized Pentecostal Collection, a Rare Book Collection, a Women's Studies Collection, a Nursing Collection, the Margarita Lima Spanish Collection, the Morris Pike Drama Collection, and the Helenclair Lowe Collection of choral music.
-Also included in the library holdings are music CDs, microforms, DVDs and videos.
-The Vanguard University Archives are housed in the Library and overseen by Associate Professor/Librarian Pam Crenshaw, who is a Certified Archivist.
+The collection presently consists of more than 200,000 volumes and includes print periodical titles and more than 100,000 electronic books attached to VANCAT, the library's catalog.
+The library houses a specialized Pentecostal Collection, a Rare Book Collection, the Elizabeth D. Leonard Women's Studies Collection, a Nursing Collection, the Margarita Lima Spanish Collection, the Morris Pike Drama Collection, the Curriculum and Children's Literature Collection, and the Helenclair Lowe Collection of choral music.
+Also included in the library holdings are music cd's, microforms, and more than 1,700 dvd's.